Tanagra

 Tanagra (Τανάγρα) is a town and a municipality north of Athens in Boeotia, Greece.
 The seat of the municipality is the town Schimatari.
 It is not far from Thebes, and it was noted in antiquity for the figurines named after it.
-The Tanagra figurines were a mass-produced, mold-cast and fired type of Greek terracotta figurines produced from the later fourth century BC, primarily in Tanagra.
+The Tanagra figurines were a mass-produced, mold-cast and fired type of Greek terracotta figurine produced from the later fourth century BC, primarily in Tanagra.

 Government

 The municipality Tanagra was formed at the 2011 local government reform by the merger of the following 4 former municipalities, that became municipal units: